pangeacyber/pangea-prompt-lab/README.md

                           health-coverage,
                           negative-sentiment,
                           gibberish
+  --report_any_topic    Report any topic detection, even if not specified in --detectors.
+                        This will report all detected topics in the response, regardless of whether they are explicitly requested or not.
+Default: False.
   --topic_threshold TOPIC_THRESHOLD
                         Threshold for topic detection confidence.
 Only applies when using AI Guard with topics.
 Default: 1.0.